Causeway Coast & Glens Heritage Trust

 Since 2010 she has been involved in the “ÉCONOMUSÉE Artisans at Work” project, working to support local artisans and develop new visitor experiences.
 As part of this project Tiérna has had the opportunity to visit artisans in Canada, Sweden, Faroe Islands, Iceland, and Norway and showcase the Causeway Coast and Glens to International artisans and stakeholders.

-Tiérna is delighted to be part of the Causeway Coast AONB team and has recently developed the 2020-2025 Causeway Coast AONB Action Plan; other projects include involvement in the EU funded Northword Storytagging project, working with a range of international partners.
-During her time with CCGHT she has undertaken various training including R.E.C First Aid, Prince II, Social Media training and WorldHost.
+Tiérna developed the 2020-2025 Causeway Coast AONB Action Plan; other projects include involvement in the EU funded Northword Storytagging project, working with a range of international partners.
+During her time with CCGHT she has undertaken various training including R.E.C First Aid, Prince II, Social Media training, Digital Marketing training, Leadership & Management training, Events Management training & WorldHost.

 Antrim Coast & Glens Area Of Outstanding Natural Beauty